The overwhelming opinion of respected political thinkers across the country since the 2016 elections has been that Democrats need a better message.

 Like many others, when I saw it I had to double check that I wasn’t reading a satirical piece.
 Now, some are saying it was meant to be tongue-in-cheek, and maybe it was.
-Even so, it shows an incomprehensible level of stupidity to tee something like this up for our opponents.
+Even so, it feels out of touch to tee something like this up for our opponents right now.

 Over the years, the national party has drifted away from their once-core message of fighting for the working class, resulting in losses up and down the ballot for many cycles.
 And it’s nearly impossible to look at the campaigns run by Democrats in recent years, Michigan included, and argue that isn’t true.

 Here in Michigan, the candidate who campaigned with fire in his belly on two big ideas — Medicare for all and free college — won the Democratic primary.
 The candidate whose overarching message was simply anti-Trump lost the general.

 Yes, the Russians.
 Yes, James Comey.
 Yes, gerrymandering and dark money.
 Those are all factors.
 But here’s the inconvenient truth that Democrats need to accept: People who vote D, on the whole, are a lot less loyal to party than they are to candidates and ideas.
 They tend to chafe against the kind of authoritarianism that leads to blind party loyalty — the kind that Republicans profit from.

 That means Dems have to work a lot harder to earn votes.
 Not fair?
 Suck it up, buttercup; that’s life in the D tent.